PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed terminal-layout owner and centralizes the propagation marker;
 - `e1e8ab39` moves pre-ArgMax channel-layout cleanup to one indexed owner with transactional shape and constant-ownership guards;
+- `0cfc1ef9` moves exact-grid quantized MaxPool cleanup to one indexed owner with transactional topology, grid, and metadata guards;
-- the current checkpoint moves exact-grid quantized MaxPool cleanup to one indexed owner with transactional topology, grid, and metadata guards.
+- the current checkpoint moves canonical quantized Logistic cleanup to one indexed owner with transactional topology, grid, and metadata guards.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence